Juniper-SE/Apstra_IBA_Probes/README.md

 # Custom IBA Probes in Apstra

 To do (WIP Mehdi):
-- Examples to add:

 - Interface queue.
     - Find a device with running traffic to execute the command on, get the output and document it.
     - Design the probe.

 - Interface flap
     - Grab it from Boris Env.

+- Examples to add:
   - BFD telemetry (less important, since already documented)
+  - ROCev2

 - Structure of the repo:
   - Clean the content of some json files to focus only on the required elements.